mdsimon2/RPi-CamillaDSP/README.md

 ### GUI

-Access the GUI via any computer on the same network as your RPi by navigating a browser to http://hostname:5005.
+Access the GUI via any computer on the same network as the RPi by navigating a browser to http://hostname:5005.

 #### Title

 As of CamillaDSP V2, the first tab is Title.
-There isn't much to do in this tab, but you can populate Title and Description fields for your configuration.
-The Title field is displayed on the first line of the OLED display described later in this tutorial.
+There isn't much to do in this tab, but the Title and Description fields can be populated.
+The Title field is displayed on the first line of the [OLED display](https://github.com/mdsimon2/RPi-CamillaDSP#oled-display) described later in this tutorial.

 <img src="https://github.com/mdsimon2/RPi-CamillaDSP/blob/main/screenshots/title.png" alt="title" width="600"/>